Deprecate the wiki

-#19 Updated by Stephen Real about 3 years ago
+#19 Updated by Stephen Real over 3 years ago

 Do we have the email addresses of all the content owners?
 If so, I think we should send them a notification as a courtesy.
 Once I know that we have the addresses, I can draft the message.